-People are used to finding this online instantly so if a website is slow to load users will lose their patience FAST.
+People are used to finding things online instantly so if a website is slow to load users will lose their patience FAST.
 Even if it takes more than a couple of seconds to load, the majority of people will decide to leave your site and either try again later (hopefully!) or go somewhere else.
-Make sure your website is quick to respond so customers can do what they want to do before.
-If they are having to wait for your website to load the information the chances are they will lose interest.
+Make sure your website is quick to respond so customers can do what they want to do with ease and without frustrating delays.
+If they have to wait for your website to load the information the chances are they will lose interest.

 You want everything to work how they expect it to.
 If not, it can throw them off or cause confusion or frustration.
 Neither of these is ideal.

 Establish a consistent tone of voice

 It is not just the design of the website itself that is important for UX, you also need to consider the content you are writing.
 Ensure your business has a consistent tone of voice that is the same across all your marketing materials, as well as your website.
 Use the same terminology throughout and ensure your user will understand all the terminology you use.
 How your content is written will go a long way in making an impression on the user and when used effectively, it can help convert users.

 You want all your communications and content to sound like it is written by the same person (ie the business).
 For example, if your business personality is relaxed and casual, you can inject some humour into your language.
 However, if you do this on your website, you can’t have your other marketing be too formal or professional as it will cause a jarring contrast that doesn’t match.